tonycao/blog/_posts/2016-02-14-skyline-problem.md

 *   sort the start and end points for all the buildings and check each point one by one.
 *   use a heap to store the heights of current buildings, i.e. overlapped buildings.
-*   use pre and cur to store the heights of previous building and current building respectively. if `pre!=cur` output the reuslt.
+*   use pre and cur to store the heights of previous building and current building respectively. if `pre!=cur` output the result.

 Code: